stefanofa/awesome/TOPICS.md

 *   [logchimp/logchimp](https://github.com/logchimp/logchimp) - Track your customers feedback to build better products with LogChimp. ⭐️ Star to support our work!

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - A framework for building custom AI Copilots 🤖 in-app AI chatbots, in-app AI Agents, & AI-powered Textareas.
+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - Frontend & infra for AI agents, chatbots & textareas that interact with your web-app 🪁

 *   [stryker-mutator/stryker-js](https://github.com/stryker-mutator/stryker-js) - Mutation testing for JavaScript and friends